| Home Page | About Us | Contact Us | Participation | Privacy Policy | ©2024 Ft. Stanton Cave Study Project

 (Click on the photos below for a larger version) |

-USGS 08387600 Upper Eagle Creek: This USGS site (click on the link to the left) has been used by the FSCSP for the past decade to predict future possibly Snowy River flow events.
+USGS 08387600 Upper Eagle Creek: This USGS site (click on the link to the above-left) has been used by the FSCSP for the past decade to predict future possibly Snowy River flow events.
 It is periodically re-calibrated after significant flow events to account for the Eagle Creek cross section changes and other factors.
-This is the highest elevation Eagle Creek site currently being monitored and it showed a "500 cfs" flow event following a rainstorm two days after the start of the South Fork Fire which burned much of the forest areas above the Village of Ruidoso and much of Ruidoso.
-Satellite communications allowed this data to be streamed to the cloud.
+This is the highest elevation Eagle Creek site data to be streamed to the cloud.
+Additional details on other USGS water monitoring sites are HERE.

 |